ThiHoangPham/online-cafe/README.md

 * Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 # About "Online Café" Project
 You own a bustling café, and you don't want your customers to waste their time waiting for their order up.
 Or you want to open your cafe business but can't afford to rent a shop.
 This Web App is the solution for all of you!
 With this App, your customers can drop their drink orders, take notes, make a payment, and everything is online with a few clicks.
-"Save More Time - Give Good Services - Earn More Money!".
+<br>"Save More Time - Give Good Services - Earn More Money!".

 # User Story
 ```